Stanford Cancer Institute Directory

 Associate Professor of Medicine (Endocrinology) and, by courtesy, of Health Research and Policy (Epidemiology) at the Palo Alto Veterans Affairs Health Care System

-Chief Medical Officer, VA Cooperative Studies Program Coordinating Center at Palo Alto VA Site Co-Director, BD-STEP (VA & NCI Big Data Scientist Training & Enhancement Program) Chair, VISN21 Pharmacy Benefits Management Endocrine Task Force INTERESTS: Population health sciences and clinical research: molecular/genetic epidemiology, health services, big data health applications Novel scalable clinical/translational study designs and methodologies to enhance efficiency and effectiveness, with and without new technologies Population health and precision health management and quality in clinical practice Use of electronic health records (EHR) and other data sources Endocrinology, Aging, and Metabolism (cardiometabolic Diseases, Bone and Body Composition, Cancers, Thyroid)
+Chief Medical Officer, VA Cooperative Studies Program Coordinating Center at Palo Alto VA Site Co-Director, BD-STEP (VA & NCI Big Data Scientist Training & Enhancement Program) Chair, VISN21 Pharmacy Benefits Management Endocrine Task Force INTERESTS: Population health, individual precision health, healthcare system management and quality in clinical practice Molecular/genetic epidemiology, health services, big data health applications Novel scalable clinical/translational study designs and methods to enhance efficiency and effectiveness Use of electronic health records (EHR) and other data sources Endocrinology and Metabolism (cardiometabolic diseases and glycemic dysregulation, bone and body composition, cancers, thyroid) Aging and hormonal/metabolic transitions and dynamics

 Associate Professor of Urology and, by courtesy, of Medicine (Nephrology) at the Palo Alto Veterans Affairs Health Care System